seuwanglab/Intelligent-Microrobotic-Swarm-in-Unknown-Environments/README.md

 This codebase supports research in:
 - Microrobotics navigation and control
-- Reinforcement learning for microrobots
+- Reinforcement learning for microrobotic swarm
 - Dynamic obstacle avoidance
 - Transformer-based policy networks